Operation Jefferson Glenn: 1970

 On 7 September Troop B, 2nd Squadron, 17th Cavalry Regiment gunships killed 6 PAVN.
-On 15 September a bomb damage assessment mission by Troop B found 5 PAVN trucks destroyed.
-On 18 September 1970 Troop A, 2/17th inserted the ARVN 1st Division's Hac Bao Reconnaissance Company resulting in 1 PAVN killed and 1 AK-47 captured and a further 5 PAVN observed killed from previous helicopter attacks.
-On the same day Troop C gunships destroyed 1 PAVN truck in the A Sầu Valley and follow-up airstrikes destroyed another truck, a .51 calibre machine gun and several bunkers.
-On 21 September Troop C gunships killed 4 PAVN.
-From 24–26 September Troop A gunships killed 3 PAVN and US airstrikes killed a further 5.
-On 28–29 September Troop C gunships killed 2 PAVN.
+On 15 September a bomb damage assessment mission by Troop B found five PAVN trucks destroyed.
+On 18 September 1970 Troop A, 2/17th inserted the ARVN 1st Division's Hac Bao Reconnaissance Company resulting in one PAVN killed and one AK-47 captured and a further five PAVN observed killed from previous helicopter attacks.
+On the same day Troop C gunships destroyed a PAVN truck in the A Sầu Valley and follow-up airstrikes destroyed another truck, a .51 calibre machine gun and several bunkers.
+On 21 September Troop C gunships killed four PAVN.
+From 24–26 September Troop A gunships killed three PAVN and US airstrikes killed a further five.
+On 28–29 September Troop C gunships killed two PAVN.

-On 5 October the Troop A, 2/17th aero-rifle platoon was landed to recover two PAVN packs, they engaged and killed 2 PAVN and a mortar position was destroyed by artillery fire killing a further 3 PAVN.
+On 5 October the Troop A, 2/17th aero-rifle platoon was landed to recover two PAVN packs, they engaged and killed two PAVN and a mortar position was destroyed by artillery fire killing a further three PAVN.
 On 24 October Troop A, 2/17th found and destroyed 50 boxes of 122mm rocket warheads.

 On 11 December the Troop C, 2/17th aero-rifle platoon was inserted at A Lưới Camp to destroy bridges on Route 548.
 On 16 December a Troop C LOH was shot down by .51 cal fire.
 On 19 December a Troop C FLIR team killed 10 PAVN.